nitish3108/Yocto/README.md

       * bitbake core-image-sato
   # Once you are successfully able to build the yocto container you can run to test the image
       * runqemu qemux86-64

+  We can change the machine based on our requirement